tscholl44/meet/README.md

 I should be able to see how many events are available So that I don't have to count them"

-Scenarios:
-Given the user is on the events page
+Scenario 1: When user has not specified a number, 32 events are shown by default Given the user is on the events page
-When the user sees event results
+When the events paged renders
-Then the user should see how many results are displayed
+Then the user should see 32 events by default

+Scenario 2: User can change the number of events displayed Given the user is on the events page
+When the user selects a number of events to display Then the events page should render that number of events

 Feature: Use the App When Offline